romainPrignon/starter-machine/machines/desktop-ubuntu-focal/scripts/roles/doc/files/README.md

     - BottomPanel by abstract
     - Hide Dash X by edh
     - Hide Workspace Thumbnails by edh
-    - No Title Bar - Forked by BebopXD
+    - Pixel Saver by nMqMgEF
     - TaskBar 2020 by c0ldplasma
     - User Themes by fmuellner
 - reload dconf